 At Lake Regional, our goal is to provide exceptional patient care.
-As such, the following specific rights and responsibilities apply to patients throughout their hospitalization.
+As such, the following specific rights and responsibilities apply to patients throughout the health system.

-If you have questions or concerns about the quality of care you or a family member received at our hospital, please contact Patient Representative Sherry Williams at 573.348.8728 or email firstname.lastname@example.org.
+If you have questions or concerns about the quality of care you or a family member received at our hospital, please contact Patient Representative Teresa Hunt at 573.348.8728 or email firstname.lastname@example.org.

 In addition, you have the right to file a complaint or concern with either or both:

 - Missouri Department of Health and Senior Services, P.O.
 Box 570, Jefferson City, MO 65102.
 Phone: 800.392.0210 Email: email@example.com